filamentphp/filament/packages/admin/docs/03-pages.md

 ## Sending flash notifications

-You can send flash notifications to the user from each page by calling the `notify()` method on the page class:
+You can send flash notifications to the user from each page by calling the `notify()` method on the page or relation manager class:

 ```php
 $this->notify('success', 'Saved');